This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 Of all the skills I have tried, teaching my left hand to write legibly was one of my easier endeavors.
 I didn’t need any special skills or equipment.
 I just needed time to write an excessive amount of ugly words.

-I know how to write, thanks to my right hand, so it’s trying to adapt those skills to my left hand.
+I knew how to write, thanks to my right hand, so I tried to adapt those skills to my left hand.
 The biggest challenge was practicing.

 Not looking guilty after passing back the receipt because I did the thing and practiced ambidexterity.